erikpukinskis/forkable-list/README.md

 var fork3 = fork2.fork()
 ```

-## IMMUTABLE ALL THE THINGS!!1 AMIRITE?
+## SWEET!
+IMMUTABLE ALL THE THINGS!!1 AMIRITE?

 No, you are wrong.
 No pattern should be used everywhere, and people who treat immutability like a cult are destined to write bad code.
 ForkableList is intentionally a blend of mutable and immutable ideas, because it allows you to get fast write performance when changing multiple items in a row while also allowing you to keep multiple references to state.